entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of taxon 2 from Songming is 1.

 ## Characters to be used in the follow-up studies
-92. Rostral width/orbital width index of premedian plate: smaller than 100 (0); between 100 and 200 (1).
+92. Rostral width/orbital width index of premedian plate for those taxa smaller than 200: smaller than 100 (0); between 100 and 200 (1).
 > Luo *et al*.
 (2025), Character 10, in part.

-> - This character is scored contingently on the state of Character 10 (smaller than 200).
+> - This character is scored contingently on Character 10.
 Those taxa with the index larger than 200 are scored "logically impossibility".
-We can also combined This character with Character 20 in an 'ordered' character.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.